ggerrietts/vertebrate-django/README.md

 I've included a requirements.txt file, but really the only hard and fast requirements are Python and Django.
 I've tried to keep the Python and the Django relatively portable, but I think I'm using the json library, which suggests 2.6 or newer.
+On a UNIXy system, you can get this up and running by doing something like the following:

+1. sudo easy_install -U pip
+2. sudo pip install -U virtualenv
+3. mkdir $HOME/pythons
+4. pushd $HOME/pythons
+5. virtualenv --no-site-packages spiney
+6. popd
+7. ln -s $HOME/pythons/spiney/bin/activate
+8. source ./activate
+9. pip install ./requirements.txt

 # OVERVIEW OF BRANCHES